 - Keep audio and video files short.
 This helps with the next tip and makes it easier for your students to view or listen to the clip multiple times, if needed.

 - Keep the media files small.
 If a file’s too large, your students will have to wait for it to show up on their screens.
 Images can easily be resized by changing the pixels-per-inch setting in PowerPoint or by using a free online resource like GIMP.

 Depending on what you’re using to create a video or audio file, the methods for creating a smaller file may vary.
 Check the help resources for your program to see what file type is recommended for greater compression.
 This resource may be useful.

 By taking advantage of our embedded multimedia tools, ExamSoft can help you create more valuable tests and improve student-learning outcomes.
-Check out this webinar for more information, or get in touch with us if you have any questions.
+Check out our resources page for more information, or get in touch with us if you have any questions.